Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/OTA/Ameba Over-the-Air Firmware Update.rst

 Compile the modified NTPClient sketch, DO NOT upload after compilation.

-.. note :: Priority matters:  Kindly take note that AMB82 Mini will only boot with the latest compiled firmware.
+.. note:: Priority matters: Kindly take note that AMB82 Mini will only boot with the latest compiled firmware.

 Once compilation is done, look for ``ota.bin`` file in C:\\Users\\<username>\\AppData\\Local\\Arduino15\\packages\\realtek\\tools\\ameba_pro2_tools\\x.x.x